napszel/ClimbingRoutes/README.md

 It uses DataTable, a table plug-in for jQuery (https://datatables.net/)

-A bash scripts downloads the data from the kletterzentrum's website and saves the data to a json file.
-Then a python script generates the index.html file based on the json.
+A bash scripts downloads the data from the kletterzentrum's website and saves the data to an sqlite3 db.
+Then a python script generates the index.html file based on the db.
 (Hence, index.html is not included in git)